marcusmchale/algrow/README.md

 # AlGrow
-View in [Github Pages](https://marcusmchale.github.io/algrow/) to see the embedded demonstration video, or directly on [GitHub](https://github.com/marcusmchale/algrow/) for simple markdown display.
+For best results view this page in [Github Pages](https://marcusmchale.github.io/algrow/) to see the embedded demonstration video, or directly on [GitHub](https://github.com/marcusmchale/algrow/) for simple markdown display.

 - Alpha-hull colour boundary in segmentation of multiplexed plant and algal images for growth rate analysis.